-Working capital is the sum of Trade Net Working capital, composed of Inventories, Trade receivables and Trade payables, and other components such as some Other receivables and Other payables, some Prepayments and accrued income, and some Accruals and deferred income.
+Working capital is the sum of Trade Net Working capital, composed of Inventories, Trade receivables and Trade payables, and other components such as some Other receivables and Other payables, some Prepayments and some Accruals.

 The average of Working capital for the last five quarters is divided by sales for the 12 months immediately preceding the reporting date to determine the average Working capital as a % of sales.